boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 #### Color option

-Allows you to customize the KPI value color.
+This feature allows you to customize the color of the KPI value.

 ### Auto Font Size